inazak/excel_ping/README.md

 #### failure-string (optional)

-Sets the value returned by the function when there is no response, or when host name name resolution can not be performed.
+Sets the response format returned by the function when there is no response, or when host name name resolution can not be performed.
 If omitted, the following default values ​​are used.

 ```